Elaine re-presents our very first quiz!

-She could have said, “What do you give a child for vomiting, what’s the remedy for that?”
+She could have said, “What do you give a child for vomiting?”
 This is how most of our acute cases are presented to us, and we can’t do anything with that kind of information.
 Barb knew to give:

 1. the onset (how fast the illness came on)